G10van1/azure-machine-learning-data-prediction/README.md

 # Exploring Automated Machine Learning in Azure Machine Learning

 This tutorial is based on official Microsoft documentation and tutorials.
 This document guides you through the process of exploring automated machine learning in Azure Machine Learning.
 You will learn how to train, evaluate, deploy, and test a machine learning model using the Azure Machine Learning studio.
-The complete exercise is expected to take approximately **30 minutes** to complete.
+We will use the data file regarding daily bicycle rental.
+The csv format file is attached to this repository, there are other csv files attached that can also be used for teaching purposes.

 ## Step 1: Create a Workspace in Azure Machine Learning